AviGawande/GSOC-2024-FOSSASIA-Final-Report/README.md

 ## Acknowledgements

-I am highly grateful to my mentor, Mario Behling for always being there with me whenever I was struck and needed help.
-I would also like to thank Anurag Bhat for reviewing my PR.
-I would like to thank Jason Moore (@moorepants), Oscar Benjamin(@oscarbenjamin), Christopher Smith(@smichr), Aaron Meurer(@asmeurer), S.Y.
-Lee (@sylee957), and other members and contributors in the community for their continuous support, allowing me to contribute to Sympy and learn a lot in the process.
+I am highly grateful to my mentor, [Mario Behling](https://github.com/mariobehling) for always being there with me whenever I was struck and needed help.
+I would also like to thank [Nguyễn Hồng Quân](https://github.com/hongquan) and [Norbert Preining](https://github.com/norbusan) for reviewing my PR.
+I would like to thank Marco , Hong Phuc Dang , Mohit Karekar and other members and contributors in the community for their continuous support, allowing me to contribute to Fossasia and learn a lot in the process.